ZhiwenZhong/zhiwenzhong.github.io/README.md

 ### **Biography**
 ------------
-I am a final-year PhD student in the Department of Physics at King’s College London, under the supervision of Prof. Chris Lorenz and Prof. Martin Ulmschneider.
+I am a final-year PhD student in the Department of Physics and Department of Chemistry at King’s College London, under the supervision of Prof. Chris Lorenz and Prof. Martin Ulmschneider.
 Prior to this, I earned a Master’s degree in Biochemistry and Molecular Biology from the University of Science and Technology of China (USTC).

 ### **Research Interest**
 ------------